Frequently Asked Questions

 • Remember that to earn royalties from SAMPRA, the music user MUST be licensed by SAMPRA.

-• For a list of SAMPRA licensed, click here.
+• For a list of SAMPRA licensed, click here (insert link to Licensed Music Users)

 • Record companies, recording artists as well international CMOS who administer Neighbouring Rights in their territories.